SachinAshish/ToolBox-Pro/README.md

 -  Light/dark mode toggle
 -  A suite of PDF operations
+-  Authentication with email verification and reset password functionality
 -  Exposed API for integrating with external scripts.

 ## Run Locally